sonianicoletti/Essence_LLM/data/markdown/Essence_seminar.md

 A common problem on software endeavours is not being aware of the gap between the competencies needed and the competencies available.
 - The kernel approach will raise the visibility of this gap.

-# Competences in Essence Kernel Standard
+## Competencies in Essence Kernel Standard
 Competencies are aligned to the three focus areas.
 Essence Kernel Standard competencies are needed for any Software Engineering Endeavour, independently then methods and techniques adopted.
 Competencies for the Customer area of concern are: Stakeholder Representation.
 Competencies for the Solution area of concern are: Analysis, Development, Testing.
 Competencies for the Endeavor area of concern are: Leadership, Management.

-# Competences Essence Standard Desc.
+## Competencies Essence Standard Desc.
 Customer:
 - Stakeholder Representation: This competency encapsulates the ability to gather, communicate, and balance the needs of other stakeholders, and accurately represent their views.
 Solution: